Horace Vernet: Biography

+Early career

 Vernet was born to Carle Vernet, another famous painter, who was himself a son of Claude Joseph Vernet.
 He was born in the Paris Louvre, while his parents were staying there during the French Revolution.
-Vernet quickly developed a disdain for the high-minded seriousness of academic French a work which was distinguished by art influenced by Classicism, and decided to paint subjects taken mostly from contemporary life.
+Vernet quickly developed a disdain for the high-minded seriousness of academic French art work which was distinguished by art influenced by Classicism, and decided to paint subjects taken mostly from contemporary life.
 During his early career, when Napoleon Bonaparte was in power, he began depicting the French soldier in a more familiar, vernacular manner rather than in an idealized, Davidian fashion; he was just twenty when he exhibited the Taking of an Entrenched Camp Some other of his paintings that represent French soldiers in a more direct, less idealizing style, include Dog of the Regiment, Trumpeter's Horse, and Death of Poniatowski.

+Restoration France

-He gained recognition during the Bourbon Restoration for a series of battle paintings commissioned by the duc d'Orleans, the future King Louis-Philippe.
-Critics marvelled at the incredible speed with which he painted.
-Many of his paintings made during this early phase of his career were "noted for their historical accuracy as well as their charged landscapes."
+He gained recognition during the Bourbon Restoration for a series of battle paintings commissioned by the duc d'Orleans, the future King Louis Philippe I. Critics marvelled at the incredible speed with which he painted.
+Many of his paintings made during this early phase of his career were "noted for their historical accuracy as well as their charged landscapes".
 Examples of paintings in this style include his Four Battles series: The Battle of Jemappes (1821), The Battle of Montmirail (1822), The Battle of Hanau (1824), and The Battle of Valmy (1826).
 Enjoying equal favour with the court and with the opposition, he was appointed director of the French Academy in Rome, from 1829 to 1835.

 Over the course of his long career, Horace Vernet was honoured with dozens of important commissions.
 King Louis-Philippe was one of his most prolific patrons, and the whole of the Constantine room at the Palace of Versailles was decorated by him, in the short space of three years.
 The King requested that he paint a gallery dedicated to the "fruits of colonization".
 At the time, France was colonizing Algeria through war, and claiming it to be part of their mission civilisatrice, or their "civilizing mission".
 In a neoclassical style, reflecting the Roman colonization in North Africa about 2000 years before, Horace painted pictures of French non-commissioned officers training Algerian soldiers, French engineers building Algerian roads, and French soldiers tilling Algerian fields.